Kevin-Beck/BulletRPG/README.md

 - Figure out loading and saving with player+equipments

+ - ~~Dropping stack creates only 1 object on ground, access lootable object and set the amount~~
+- ~~Fix Inventory from rotating when equipping, (only delete the spot that was equipped, leave the rest alone)~~
+- ~~Serialization on GameEvent on inventory object fails, if you use inventory, then close and restart, the UnityID for the event changes.
+Just use different delegate system instead of game events~~
+- ~~Build enemy animations and attacks~~ always needing more
+- ~~Add Items~~ always need more
+- ~~Create structure for each item slot and what they add to the player~~
+- ~~Create integration for those item structures~~
+- ~~Objects for player character stats~~
 - ~~UI elements for equipped objects~~
 - ~~TODO DECIDE ON INVENTORY SIZE AND SUCH TO CLEAN UP INVENTORY FUNCTIONALITY~~
 - ~~Fix bug where if you switch weapons before animation function call occurs you get the projectile from the previous weapon (BIG BUG TODO)~~